 Sharing is caring!

-If you don’t think this program can work for your classroom let me suggest a reading program focused on using visuals and comprehension that has been specifically designed by me!
+If you don’t think this program can work for your classroom, let me suggest another reading program.
+This one focuses on using visuals and comprehension, and it was specifically designed by me!
 It’s called Reading Visually Comprehension.

 One resource that I felt has been super helpful with my students is the Edmark Reading Program.
-This program is an intervention based and discrete trial based reading program that works with students on sight words to build their abilities to read.
+This program is an intervention-based and discrete trial-based reading program that works with students on sight words to build their abilities to read.
 The one thing that I really like is the ability to implement repetition with the students to build their accuracy in reading the sight words.
-It provides you with multiple ways to access the same information so that the students can be super saturated with the information which for students like mine that take a lot of experiences with it to put it into their “known” file in their brain is very important.
+It provides you with multiple ways to access the same information.
+The students can overly absorb the information, which, for students like mine who take a lot of experiences with it to put it into their “known” file in their brain is very important.

-The other thing that I like is there is tons of resources.
-Let me just show you a few, or maybe a ton!
+I also like that there are tons of resources.
+Let me show you just a few or maybe a ton!

 Diving into the Program